All about the Swiss Chemicals Act

 What is "dangerous"?

 Swiss law considers any product that carries any of the 9 CLP pictograms shown above as dangerous.
-Any company who handles, sell or uses such a product must designate a "contact person".
+Any company who handles, sell or uses such a product must designate a "contact person" (yes, even if you just handle them in-house!).

 Within these products, there are two particular sub-categories: